-- 1. The school operates under a Google Chromebook 1:1 Policy for 8th-12th graders.
-School laptops and other computers will be available for use for other students, as teachers direct. - 2.
+- 1. The school operates under a Google Chromebook 1:1 Policy for K-12th graders (depending on device inventory, Chromebook sharing may be required in lower school). - 2.
 Students may use their cell phones to make a phone call after they have gotten permission from a teacher to retrieve the phone.
 It will then be taken to the front desk to make the call. - 3.
 Parents who must contact their children during the day must see Telephone Use Policy. - 4.
-No electronic devices should be used in school unless directly allowed by an individual teacher for a class assignment.
+No electronic devices, including smart watches, should be used in school unless directly allowed by an individual teacher for a class assignment.
 Permission must be granted for each individual use. - 5.
-Cameras and other recording devices can be used in school only with the only express permission of the classroom teacher.
+Cameras and other recording devices can be used in school only with the express permission of the classroom teacher.
 Audio and video recording and picture taking in the school without specific permission is an issue of privacy and is prohibited.
 Video and audio that show up on the Internet without knowledge or permission of the individuals on the video will be seen as a violation of privacy and will result in appropriate disciplinary action.